top of page

 Architect of the Constitution

-As chairman of the Constituent Drafting Committee, Ambedkar played a central role in writing the Constitution, embedding principles of equality, rights, and universal suffrage into India’s democratic framework.
+As chairman of the Constituent Assembly's drafting committee, Ambedkar played a central role in writing India's constitution, embedding principles of equality, rights, and universal suffrage into India’s democratic framework.

 images (1).jpeg